w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 - *Fewer management issues*
 - *Smaller irrigation amount*
     - MR saved 44% of water during the whole campaign
-    - Max. saving in Jun and Sep: for the farmer, it is harder to estimate water demand
+    - Max. saving in Jun and Sep: when it is harder to estimate water demand
 - *Comparable (or even better) quality of the product*; e.g. in 2021:
     - Productivity of vines was unaffected by irrigation (32-39 kg/vine; 35-44 t/ha)
     - CR's fruits appeared greener (H angle 105) than fruits from MR (H angle 102)